Unisolve/tari_cli_notes/tari_cli_mining_into.md

 ## Step 3.
 Extract files

-Replace the "2.1.0" string with your release number:
+We'll use "unzip" to extract the release files we want.
+Be sure to replace the "2.1.0" string with your release number:

 ```console
 unzip tari_suite-2.1.0-0df1ede-linux-x86_64.zip